Mohamed El Shorbagy: Career overview

 He won the Manchester Open on 22 September 2020 after 192 days of recess due to the COVID-19 pandemic, for his 42nd PSA title, and won the El Gouna Classic on 28 May 2021 for his 43rd PSA title, moving him to fifth on the all-time squash win list.
 In July 2021, he lost the World final to Ali Farag during the 2020–21 PSA Men's World Squash Championship.
 In May 2022, he lost his second consecutive World Championship final, after losing to Farag again in the 2022 PSA Men's World Squash Championship.

 On 6 June 2022, ElShorbagy decided to change allegiance to represent England.
 On 8 June 2022, he won his first game since allegiance change at the Mauritius Open defeating compatriot James Willstrop.

-ElShorbagy’s victory in New Zealand in November 2022, for his 47th PSA title, also sees him become the youngest man ever to reach 500 PSA wins at the age of 31 years and 10 months.
+ElShorbagy's victory in New Zealand in November 2022, for his 47th PSA title, also sees him become the youngest man ever to reach 500 PSA wins at the age of 31 years and 10 months.
 While he is only the third man to achieve that milestone after his coach Gregory Gaultier (587) and Nick Matthew (518), he backed up his New Zealand win with a win over Diego Elias at the MARIGOLD Singapore open on the 20th of November, 2022, to mark his 505th PSA win, and his 48th title in 75 finals.
 He has since surpassed this feat, recording his 49th title (joint 4th in titles) in the 2023 black ball gold tournament.

 In May 2023, he reached the semi final of the 2023 PSA Men's World Squash Championship before being knocked out by Karim Abdel Gawad.
 In December 2023, El Shorbay won a silver medal with England, at the 2023 Men's World Team Squash Championships in New Zealand.

 After winning the 2024 European Team Championships in Switzerland and reaching the quarter-final of the 2024 PSA Men's World Squash Championship in May, he won another silver medal with England at the December 2024 Men's World Team Squash Championships in Hong Kong.

 In May 2025 he was part of the England team that won the gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.
+In January 2026 he secured a 52nd career title during the 2025–26 PSA Squash Tour, after winning the Washington Open.